 In summary, having a well-considered plan and vision for your exit, and seeking specialist advice, will enable you to realise the maximum value for your business.

 For a small business person, business succession can occur at any time.
 Most of us would like to think that we can retire at a time of our choosing when everything is in order.

-Death, incapacitating illness or injury, even relationship breakup can occur at times you do not anticipate effecting what happens to your business.
+Death, incapacitating illness or injury, or even a relationship breakup can occur at times you do not anticipate affecting what happens to your business.

-For short term absences from your business a Power of Attorney is necessary so a person of your choice can step in to manage when you cannot.
-If you are the sole director/shareholder then the company needs, its own power of attorney so there is an authorised officer of the company to act on its behalf.
+For short-term absences from your business a Power of Attorney is necessary so a person of your choice can step in to manage when you cannot.
+If you are the sole director/shareholder then the company needs, its power of attorney so there is an authorised officer of the company to act on its behalf.

-For long term you need a valid, up to date will nominating an Executor(s) who has the capacity to deal with business issues and protect company or personal assets for the benefit of the Estate.
+For the long term, you need a valid, up-to-date will nominating an Executor(s) who can deal with business issues and protect the company or personal assets for the benefit of the Estate.

 If you are in a partnership or a shareholder with others in a company; a partnership or shareholders agreement should be in place to set out how to deal with the death or disability of one of their number.

 Planned succession looks at what you would like to do, when you would like to do it and whom to benefit but if time is taken away the other two aims should be achieved.
 This involves preparing your business and your personal affairs to achieve that outcome.